ilanschnell/bitarray/README.rst

    bitarray('111011011010')

-Note that the string ``'Hello'`` is an iterable, but the symbols are not limited to characters, any hashable Python object can be a symbol.
+Note that the string ``'Hello'`` is an iterable, but the symbols are not limited to characters, in fact any immutable Python object can be a symbol.
 Taking the same dictionary, we can apply the ``decode`` method which will return a list of the symbols: